Australian Emily Arthur has missed out on a podium finish in the ladies' halfpipe final, going down injured in a nasty fall on her final run.

 "I really went for it in my last run, I think I definitely could have moved up a bit (in the rankings)," she said.

-Meanwhile, American sensation Kim sizzled with a 93.75 run on her very first attempt, before a run of 98.25 in her final effort to take home gold, check it out in the video below.
+Meanwhile, American sensation Chloe Kim sizzled with a 93.75 run on her very first attempt, before a run of 98.25 in her final effort to take home gold, ahead of China's Liu Jiayu and America's Ariel Gold.